 Eats and Sleeps

 You’re never far from shops, cafes, restaurants and accommodation to suit your tastes and needs.
-In most areas we’ve listed the relevant services, but for Edinburgh we’ve just provided links to the relevant web pages to let you choose!
-We’ve listed a range of facilities as well as covering lower budget accommodation to the more expensive hotels in our lists at the bottom of each section page or in the accommodation section..
+In most areas we’ve listed the relevant services on each section page, but for Edinburgh there's so much choice that we’ve just provided links to the relevant web pages to let you choose!
+We’ve listed a range of facilities as well as covering lower budget accommodation to the more expensive hotels.

 If you want to wild camp along the route, it must be on unenclosed land away from residential housing.
 You should follow the advice on responsible camping, including the disposal of human waste, in the Scottish Outdoor Access Code and this website.
-Campsites are listed in the accommodation section and on the map guide.
-If you are wild camping leave no litter and follow the responsible toileting guide, 'Where to "Go" in the Great Outdoors'.
+Campsites are listed in the accommodation section and on the maps of each section.
+If you are wild camping, leave no litter and follow the following guidelines:

 There are 76 (or so) public toilets along the route and we've mentioned them in each section description.
 Bear in mind they sometimes have seasonal opening times and may be located within other facilities.
 Many local authorities now operate a 'comfort partnership scheme'.
 But if you are 'caught short' follow the responsible toileting advice in the leaflet below.